 These cats originated as mousers, and whether shorthaired or longhaired they retain their fine hunting skills and alert nature.
 With a Cymric around the house, you don’t need a watchdog; you’ve got a “watchcat” who reacts rapidly and will growl threateningly or maybe even go on the attack at the sight or sound of anything out of the ordinary.
 If he sees that you aren’t alarmed, he’ll settle back down.

 When he’s not protecting his family and property from mice, stray dogs, or other threats, however, the Cymric is a mellow fellow: an even-tempered and affectionate cat who enjoys serene surroundings.
 That’s not to say he is inactive.
 This is a happy, playful cat who likes to follow his favorite person through the house and assist with whatever he or she is doing.

 The Cymric has an adaptable nature if he is exposed to activity and plenty of people as a young kitten.
 He will enjoy meeting new people, greeting them with a gentle head butt or cheek rub, and can adapt to a new home or family if such an upheaval in his life is necessary.
 This is a smart cat who can learn tricks, including fetch and come, and is willing to walk on leash if taught early.
 He often likes to ride in the car, making him a great companion on long-distance trips.
 He is also good at learning how to open doors, so be sure anything you don’t want him to have is under lock and key.

 Unlike most cats, the Cymric is willing to accept boundaries and will usually respect your wishes if you tell him no when he jumps on the counter or scratches on your sofa.
 Just be sure you give him an acceptable alternative as thanks for his nice behavior.
 The Cymric is highly people-oriented.
 Choose him only if you can give him plenty of time and attention daily.

 Both pedigreed cats and mixed-breed cats have varying incidences of health problems that may be genetic in nature.
 Cymric are generally healthy, but the following diseases have been seen in the breed:

-- Manx syndrome, a collection of birth defects that may include a spine that is too short, urinary tract defects, and problems with the bowels and digestion.
+- Manx Syndrome: This is a collection of birth defects that may include a spine that is too short, urinary tract defects, and problems with the bowels and digestion.
 The condition affects approximately 20 percent of Manx cats, most often rumpies, and usually shows up by the time a kitten is 4 months old, a good reason to wait until that age before bringing a Manx kitten home.

 The Cymric’s coat is easily cared for with brushing or combing a couple of times a week to remove dead hair and distribute skin oil.
 Check the rear end closely to make sure feces aren’t clinging to the fur surrounding the anus, and clean it if necessary to prevent the cat from smearing poop on carpets or furniture.

 Brush the teeth to prevent periodontal disease.
 Daily dental hygiene is best, but weekly brushing is better than nothing.
 Wipe the corners of the eyes with a soft, damp cloth to remove any discharge.
 Use a separate area of the cloth for each eye so you don’t run the risk of spreading any infection.

-Check the ears weekly.
-If they look dirty, wipe them out with a cotton ball or soft damp cloth moistened with a 50-50 mixture of cider vinegar and warm water.
-Avoid using cotton swabs, which can damage the interior of the ear.
+Keep the litter box spotlessly clean.
+Like all cats, Cymrics are very particular about bathroom hygiene.
 It’s a good idea to keep a Cymric as an indoor-only cat to protect him from diseases spread by other cats, attacks by dogs or coyotes, and the other dangers that face cats who go outdoors, such as being hit by a car.
 Cymrics who go outdoors also run the risk of being stolen by someone who would like to have such a beautiful cat without paying for it.

-Coat Color And Grooming
+Cymric Coat Color And Grooming

 The Cymric is known for his lack of a tail, but not every Cymric is completely tailless.
 Some, known as “longies,” have a normal-length tail, and others, known as “stumpies,” have short tails.
 A Cymric with no tail is called a “rumpy” and one with just a rise of bone at the end of the spine is known as a “riser.”
 You will see only rumpies and risers in the show ring, but cats with tails can be used in Cymric breeding programs.